Builder Baltic Yachts

 Alholmsvägen 78, 68600

-The brand Baltic Yachts produced luxury Sailing Yachts and sailing Superyachts.
-There are no boats in a current model range but you can learn more about the production of the brand in “Discontinued models“ section.
+The brand Baltic Yachts produced luxury sailing yachts, sailing superyachts and is also active in the superyacht market.
+There are no current models in production but you can learn more about the production of the brand in “Discontinued models“ section.

 History of the company